sujato/cullavagga/dpcv-project.md

 The manuscript itself includes a note ([HPIM4634](/images/dpcv-microfilm/HPIM4634.jpeg), [HPIM4635](/images/dpcv-microfilm/HPIM4635.jpeg)) to the effect that the manuscript consists of 144 leaves, sized 23" x 2 ¼".
 Since the sign in the Museum says there are 143 leaves, this discrepancy should be resolved.
 It was purchased for Rs 1000 along with 38 other manuscripts from the late Mr. H.C.P.
 Bell’s estate on 12/1/1938.

-The colophon in the manuscript says that it was copied during the reign of Parākramabāhu II, which would place it in the 13th century.
+The colophon in the manuscript says that it was copied during the reign of Parākramabāhu, identified as the second of that name, which would place it in the 13th century.
 This makes it probably the oldest manuscript in Sri Lanka, and one of the oldest in the world.
-The only older Pali manuscript I am aware of is from Nepal, dated to the 8th or 9th century, and consisting of a few pages, coincidentally, also of the Cullavagga.
+The only older published Pali manuscript I am aware of is from Nepal, dated to the 8th or 9th century, and consisting of a few pages, coincidentally, also of the Cullavagga.
 Apart from that, so far as I am aware, all our current sources for Pali texts date from manuscripts of the 18th and 19th centuries.
+There are old manuscripts in all Theravadin lands, though none so old as the 13th century; but they are rare, understudied, and so far as I know, unpublished.
 It is, therefore, imperative that the Cullavagga text be digitally preserved and transcribed.
 In this project outline I set forth a proposal for how to accomplish this.

 The aim of the project is to make available to scholars internationally the contents of this work for research.
 We propose a comprehensive approach to preparing a digital text.
 This will include the following items: